How To Host A Successful Show On KCAA Radio

 If you are reading a script, read ahead a few words and then lift your eyes to the camera while you say those words and then move your eyes back to the script and back to the camera repeating the process.
 Move your head and body as little as possible.
 Don’t fool yourself; listeners and viewers can hear and see the difference between someone who is “phoning it in” and someone who is giving 100% to their performance.
 Listeners can actually hear differences between the sound of a host who stands and a host who is seated during a performance.
 The sound of a host who stands during the performance delivers a sense of immediacy or urgency that is difficult to duplicate while seated.
 There was a time when hundreds of control rooms were rebuilt in a manner that forced the DJ to stand up through the whole shift.
 Obviously that nonsense stopped with the passage in 1990 of The "Americans With Disabilities Act" but it demonstrates how far professional broadcasting organizations have gone to create the best possible on-air performances.

-We will be excited to help you organize and launch your program and assist you to use as many of these tools as you choose to employ.
+We are excited to help you organize and launch your program and assist you to use as many of these tools as you choose to employ.
 We are here to help you succeed so please call me if you need my help.
 My number is (281) 599-9800.
 You may call Mark Westwood at (909) 793-1065 during nusiness hours.

 Finally, be aware that you will own your KCAA broadcst time and you can charge any spot rate the market will accept.
 Here are some suggested spot rates from the current KCAA rate card.